Invoca/activerecord-dynamic_timeout/README.md

 the number of queries run.

 ### Sqlite3
-Timeouts are set via setting the busy_timeout PRAGMA attribute on the connection.

-See more information at https://www.sqlite.org/pragma.html#pragma_busy_timeout
+Timeouts are set via the `Sqlite3::Database#statement_timeout=` method.
+See more information at https://www.rubydoc.info/gems/sqlite3/SQLite3/Database:statement_timeout=

-Note that `busy_timeout` only will trigger if a table is locked for over the timeout.
-This does not work for SELECT statements.
+Under the hood, this sets a progress_handler that will check every 1000 virtual machine instructions if the timeout has been exceeded.
+If it has, it will interrupt the query and raise out.

+More information about Sqlite Progress Handlers: https://www.sqlite.org/draft/c3ref/progress_handler.html

+More information about Sqlite interrupt: https://www.sqlite.org/c3ref/interrupt.html

 **Note** - Because this executes a query to set the timeout, we will lazily set and reset the timeout on the connection.
 This is done to reduce the number of queries run.